LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 # Kotlin Coroutines - Use Cases on Android

-Learning Kotlin Coroutines for Android by Example.
-Sample Implementations for Common Android Use Cases.
-Unit Tests included!
+Learning Kotlin Coroutines for Android by example.
+Sample implementations for real-world Android use cases.
+Unit tests included!

 This repository is intended to be a "Playground Project".
 You can quickly look up and play around with the different Coroutine Android implementations.
 In the `playground` package you can play around with Coroutines examples that run directly on the JVM.